tanikush/alert-intelligence/README.md

 ---

-## Custom Prometheus alerting rule's
+## Custom Prometheus alerting rule's:-

 `custom-prometheus-rules.yaml` is a hand-written `PrometheusRule` — not one of the default rules that ship with `kube-prometheus-stack` — proving the